-EBC Tower, Office 1801, Building 361, Road 1705 Block 317, Diplomatic Area, P.O.
-Box 5366
+Office 1801, Building 361, Road 1705 Block 317 Diplomatic Area, P.O.
+Box 5366 Bahrain Tel:+973 17 535 252Email:saifuddin.mahmood@hassanradhi.comURL:www.hassanradhi.com

-Bahrain

-Tel: +973 17 535 252

-Email: saifuddin.mahmood@hassanradhi.com

-URL: www.hassanradhi.com
+Hassan Radhi & Associates (HRA) is a leading and prestigious law firm in Bahrain, known for its outstanding services, innovative legal solutions and esteemed reputation.

+Dr. Hassan Ali Radhi, the founder and senior partner, established the firm in 1974, and it is now approaching its 50th anniversary next year.
+With a focus on banking, finance and corporate law, the firm has developed expertise in these areas over the years.

-Hassan Radhi & Associates (HRA) is one of the largest and most reputable and leading law firms in Bahrain.
-The firm was founded in 1974 by Dr. Hassan Ali Radhi, a senior partner with more than 45 years of legal experience, especially in banking, finance and corporate law.
-The firm has nine partners and seven lawyers, supported by a dedicated and professional administrative team that provide their services locally and internationally, in both Arabic and English.
-As part of the Lex Mundi global network, HRA is the member firm in Bahrain and can provide its clients with access to more than 21,000 lawyers around the world with in-depth experience in more than 100 countries worldwide, all from a single point of contact.
+With a team comprising eight partners and eight lawyers, supported by a dedicated and professional administrative staff, HRA delivers services locally and internationally in both Arabic and English.
+As a member of the Lex Mundi global network, HRA represents Bahrain and provides clients with access to an extensive network of over 22,000 lawyers across more than 125 countries worldwide, all accessible through a single point of contact.